-Janel Theiss is the ADAAA Coordinator for our CDJFS.
-It is his/her responsibility to oversee and monitor ADAAA/504 compliance, train and advise our staff on how to accommodate clients, and to recommend policy and procedure changes to improve ADAAA compliance, and take the other actions specified in this policy.
-The ADAAA Coordinator has the authority to instruct staff to modify internal policies and CDJFS rules and procedures to accommodate individuals with disabilities.
+Janel Theiss is the ADAAA Coordinator for our CDJFS/OMJ.
+It is the ADAAA Coordinator's responsibility to oversee and monitor ADAAA/504 compliance, train and advise our staff on how to accommodate individuals, and to recommend policy and procedure changes to improve ADAAA compliance, and take the other actions specified in this policy.
+The ADAAA Coordinator has the authority to instruct staff to modify internal policies and CDJFS/OMJ rules and procedures to accommodate individuals with disabilities.
 The ADAAA Coordinator is also responsible for investigating and resolving ADAAA/504 grievances.
-However, it is the responsibility of all our staff to comply with the ADAAA and to provide reasonable accommodations to clients.
-Our staff does not need the ADAAA Coordinator's permission to provide routine, obviously reasonable modifications to clients.
+However, it is the responsibility of all our staff to comply with the ADAAA and to provide reasonable modifications to individuals.